 The Founder / Advisor Standard Template ("FAST") was developed by the Founder Institute to help aspiring entrepreneurs in the startup launch programs that we operate worldwide set-up advisory boards and engage with the mentors that they interact with throughout the program.
 In 2011, the Founder Institute released the FAST Agreement to the public, and we have been making incremental updates on the Version 1 of the Agreement ever since.
-On August 1st, 2017, the Founder Institute has released a preview copy of Version 2, which includes a number of enhancements:
+On August 1st, 2017, the Founder Institute has released Version 2, which includes a number of enhancements:

 - The FAST Agreement can now be localized into any legal jurisdiction where corporate law supports the granting of options or restricted stock without having to hire a lawyer.

 - The Advisor commitment levels have been simplified and standardized.